IND Fulton Street Line: History

+Early history

 The Fulton Street subway was the city-owned Independent System (IND)'s main line from Downtown Brooklyn to southern Queens.
 Along with the IND Eighth Avenue Line, it was also alternately known as the Washington Heights−East New York Line.
 The subway was built to replace the elevated Fulton Street Elevated, which ran above Fulton Street from Boerum Place to Van Sinderen Avenue, south along Van Sinderen Avenue to Pitkin Avenue, down Pitkin Avenue to Euclid Avenue, and up Euclid Avenue, where it turned east on Liberty Avenue.
 As in Manhattan, the older elevated tracks were seen as depressing real estate values.
 The subway was designed to follow the elevated line as close as possible.
 It was routed along Schermerhorn Street due to the presence of the IRT subway already below Fulton Street in downtown Brooklyn and along Pennsylvania Avenue in East New York so that wider curves could be built, allowing faster speeds.
 The local tracks were always designed to terminate in downtown Brooklyn as local elevated trains would terminate at the Sands Street station.
 The groundbreaking for the line was held on April 16, 1929, at Fulton Street and Arlington Place, near the future Nostrand Avenue station.

+The construction of the line required multiple high-voltage transmission lines to be rerouted under Atlantic Avenue.
+Due to the presence of many gas mains, telephone lines, sewers, fire alarm wires, and telegraph connections, digging of the subway line had to be done by hand shovels.
+In October 1930, the roof of the subway tunnel was completed to Vanderbilt Avenue, and the roadbed was ready for the installation of tracks.
+The New York City Board of Transportation required four months to pass following the replacement of dirt in excavations before permanent pavement could be installed to allow the soil to settle.

 The line was opened from Jay Street to Rockaway Avenue on April 9, 1936, including the stub terminal at Court Street.

 To allow the subway line to be built, the following streets were widened from 60 to 80 feet: Jay Street between Nassau Street to Fulton Street, Smith Street between Fulton Street and Atlantic Avenue, and Schermerhorn Street between Smith Street and Nevins Street.
 The land acquired to widen the streets was valued at $1.75 million.